animo/hyperledger-aries-workshop/README.md

 #### Download `genesis.txt`

 By default the esatus Wallet is connected to the Sovrin Mainnet.
-To write to the Sovrin ledger we would need to pay, so for the demo and workshop we set up our own Hyperledger Indy network.
+To write to the Sovrin ledger we would need to pay, so for the demo and workshop we have already set up our own Hyperledger Indy network.

-First download the `genesis.txt` file to your phone.
+To connect to our ledger, we need to import the genesis file of our ledger.
+The genesis file contains all the information needed for our ledger to connect to our ledger from within the esatus Wallet.
+Download the `genesis.txt` file to your phone.
 We are going to import this file into the esatus Wallet.
 Save it somewhere on you phone.

 https://transfer.sh/SxPOL/genesis.txt